 3. Feria d’Arles, Arles

 For a taste of Spain in the French Riviera, look no further than the Feria d’Arles.
 Two separate festivals are held annually in Arles, one in April and one in September.
 The former celebrates the beginning of the French bullfighting season and incorporates traditional Spanish music and dance into the festivities.
-The latter places bullfighting front and center; presentations on the sport and the opportunity to see the bulls competing in the ring are just two activities you can expect.
-We recommend you attend the April fest if you can – the Easter Feria – for the energy and flamenco dancing, but the Rice Feria in September is equally dynamic!
-Don’t forget to attend the main attraction of the festivals – matadors facing off against fearsome bulls.
-Olé!
+The latter places bullfighting front and center.
+Presentations about the sport and the opportunity to see the bulls competing in the ring are just two activities you can expect.
+If you can, we recommend you attend the April fest (the Easter Feria) for the energy and flamenco dancing, but the Rice Feria in September is equally dynamic.
+Don’t forget to attend the main attraction of the festivals: matadors facing off against fearsome bulls. ¡Olé!

 4. Festival d’Aix, Aix-en-Provence

 Culture connoisseurs should mark their calendars for July.
-That is, after all, the month of the Festival d’Aix-en-Provence, a world class jubilee celebrating the art of opera since 1948.
-(Experience a whirlwind 48 hour tour of Aix-en-Provence for a better lay of the land.)
-Concerts are held throughout the weeks across three main theaters and smaller venues, as are new productions of operas and operettas.
-The programs change annually, but count on Mozart making an appearance or two: his work has been a mainstay at the festival since its inception in the postwar years of an artistically-revived France.
-Set among the idyllic patchwork streets of Aix-en-Provence, there are plenty of shops and cafés to keep you busy in the breaks between recitals.
-Snag a seat for a performance in the Théâtre de l’Archevêché, whose medieval origins make it the unofficial icon of the festival.
+After all, that’s the month of the Festival d’Aix-en-Provence, a world-class jubilee celebrating the art of opera since 1948.
+Experience a whirlwind 48-hour tour of Aix-en-Provence for a better lay of the land.
+Concerts are held throughout the month across three main theaters and smaller venues, and you can catch new productions of operas and operettas.
+The programs change annually, but you can count on Mozart making an appearance; his work has been a mainstay at the festival since its inception in the postwar artistic revival of France.
+There are plenty of shops and cafés to keep you busy during the breaks between recitals among the idyllic patchwork streets of Aix-en-Provence.
+Snag a seat for a performance in the Théâtre de l’Archevêché, the medieval origins of which make it the unofficial icon of the festival.
 Stay in our Aix-en-Provence apartments to reap the full benefits of the month-long celebration.

 5. Festival d’Avignon, Avignon